PJM Glossary

 Load Pick-up Factor

-The amount of load (expressed in terms of percent of generator rating) that a generator can pick up without incurring dynamic frequency decay below a level at which generators will trip due to under frequency relaying (i.e., usually 57.5 Hz).
-Used during the system restoration process.
+The amount of load (expressed in terms of percentage of generator rating) that a generator can pick up without incurring dynamic frequency decay below a level that will cause under-frequency load shed relays to operate or trip online generation.
+It is used during the system restoration process.

 Load Serving Entity

-A Load Serving Entity (LSE) is any entity (or the duly designated agent of such an entity), including a load aggregator or power marketer that (a) serves end-users within the PJM Control Area, and (b) is granted the authority or has an obligation pursuant to state or local law, regulation or franchise to sell electric energy to end-users located within the PJM Control Area.
+Any entity (or the duly designated agent of such an entity), including a load aggregator or power marketer that: (a) serves end users within the PJM control area and (b) is granted the authority or has an obligation pursuant to state or local law, regulation or franchise to sell electric energy to end users located within the PJM control area.

 Locational Constraints

-Localized capacity import capability limitations within the PJM footprint that are caused by transmission facility limitations or voltage limitations that are identified for a Delivery Year in the PJM Regional Transmission Expansion Planning Process prior to the Delivery Year Base Residual Auction.
+Localized capacity import capability limitations within the PJM footprint that are caused by transmission facility limitations or voltage limitations that are identified for a delivery year in the PJM Regional Transmission Expansion Planning Process prior to the delivery year's capacity auction.

 Locational Deliverability Area (LDA)

 Sub-regions within PJM used in evaluating locational constraints.
-LDAs include transmission zones, sub-zones and combination of zones.
+LDAs include transmission zones, sub-zones and combinations of zones.

 Locational Marginal Price (LMP)

-Locational Marginal Price (LMP) is defined as the marginal price for energy at the location where the energy is delivered or received.
-For accounting purposes, LMP is expressed in dollars per megawatt-hour ($/MWh).
-LMP is a pricing approach that addresses Transmission System congestion and loss costs, as well as energy costs.
+The marginal price for energy at the location where the energy is delivered or received.
+LMP is a pricing approach that addresses transmission system congestion and loss costs, as well as energy costs.

 Locational Price Adder

-A component of the Resource Clearing Price that represents the additional price value of capacity resources located in a constrained LDA.
+A component of the resource clearing price that represents the additional price value of capacity resources located in a constrained locational deliverability area.

 Locational Reliability Charge

-Fee applied to each LSE that serves load in PJM during the delivery year.
-Equal to the LSEs Daily Unforced Capacity Obligation multiplied by the applicable Final Zonal Capacity Price.
+Fee applied to each load-serving entity that serves load in PJM during the delivery year.
+It is equal to the LSE's daily unforced capacity obligation multiplied by the applicable final zonal capacity price.

 Long-Term Firm Point-to-Point Transmission Service